-How Gorilla fan is better than EESL Ceiling Fan
+How Atomberg fan is better than EESL Ceiling Fan

 Around two years back, EESL announced that they would be distributing 5-star (50-55 watt) fans.
 Based on the success of their LED scheme, UJALA, they decided to do the same thing with fans.
 They started distributing fans at a very cheap rate of Rs 1,150.